 - 1. You must be a resident of Wellesley to run for an elected Town office.
 Some offices require the candidate to be a registered voter.
-Please see the Town Bylaws for requirements. - 2.
-Nomination papers will be available (appointment recommended) beginning on December 7, 2022 at noon.
+Please see the Town Bylaws for requirements. - Nomination papers will be available (appointment recommended) beginning on December 6, 2023.
+Town Hall is open from 8:00 AM to 4:00 PM and is temporarily located at 888 Worcester Street, Suite 140, Wellesley, MA 02482.
 For an appointment, please email Elections@wellesleyma.gov or call 781-431-1019, ext.
 2258 or 2252. - For Town Meeting Member, 10 signatures from registered voters in the precinct are required, although it is recommended that more be obtained in the event that any of the signatures cannot be certified. - For other elected Town offices, signatures of fifty (50) voters registered in the Town are required (any precinct) although it is recommended that more be obtained. - No nomination papers are required for incumbent Town Meeting Members running for re-election.
 They need only complete and return the notice of intent to run by 42 days before Election Day. - Candidates will supply name, address, contact phone number and email.
-This is a public record. - 3.
-For Town-wide offices Nomination papers must be submitted to the Town Clerk's office for certification no later than 49 days prior to Election Day to ensure placement on the printed ballot. - 4.
+This is a public record. - For Town-wide offices Nomination papers must be submitted to the Town Clerk's office for certification no later than 49 days prior to Election Day to ensure placement on the printed ballot. - 4.
 For Town Meeting Members Nomination papers must be submitted to the Town Clerk's office for certification no later than 35 days prior to Election Day to ensure placement on the printed ballot.
 Residency required.
 Does not need to be a registered voter.

-WELLESLEY TOWN ELECTION CALENDAR 2023
+WELLESLEY TOWN ELECTION CALENDAR 2024

-Nomination Papers Available from Town Clerk December 7, 2022 at Noon Appointment recommended Last day to obtain Nomination Papers for Town-wide offices January 13, 2023 at 5 pm Last day to return Nomination papers for Town-wide offices January 17, 2023 at 5 pm (50 Signatures) Last day for incumbent TMM to file notice of candidacy with January 24, 2023 at 5 pm Town Clerk Last day to obtain Nomination papers for new TMM January 27, 2023 at 5 pm candidates Last day to return Nomination papers for new TMM January 31, 2023 at 5 pm candidates (10 signatures in precinct) Drawing for position on the ballot February 1, 2023 at 9 am Last day to register to vote for March 7, 2023 Annual Town February 25, 2023 Election (9 am to 5 pm) LWV Candidates Night February 16, 2023, 7 pm Annual Town Election (7 am to 8 pm) March 7, 2023 Annual Town Meeting begins March 27, 2023 at 7 pm
+Action Date Nomination Papers Available from Town Clerk Wednesday December 6, 2023 at Noon Last day to obtain Nomination Papers for town- wide offices Thursday January 11, 2024 at 5 pm Tuesday January 16, 2024 at 5 pm Last day to return Nomination papers for townwide offices (50 Signatures) Tuesday January 16, 2024 at 5 pm Last day for incumbent TMM to file notice of Tuesday January 23, 2024 at 5 pm candidacy with Town Clerk Last day to obtain Nomination papers for new Friday January 26, 2024 at 5 pm TMM candidates Last day to return Nomination papers for new Tuesday January 30, 2024 at 5 pm TMM candidates (10 signatures in precinct) Drawing for position on the ballot Wednesday January 31, 2024 at 9 am Last day to register to vote for March 5, 2024 Saturday February 24, 2024 Annual Town Election (9 am to 5 pm)